 With Millennials now making up the most significant part of the global workforce and Gen Z making their move into that working population, excellent internal communication in an organisation is more critical than ever.

 Raised on the idea of instant feedback from being exposed to social media from a young age, this new generation of workers and leaders find it unacceptable waiting days for a memo to be released or messaging to be passed down from the top through layers of middle management.

 Endless Benefits of Internal Communication

-Study after study has shown that healthy internal communication practices make a better business, productivity was higher, employees are more engaged, and the greater degree of involvement in what’s going on in the company boosts morale.
+Study after study has shown that healthy internal communication practices enhance businesses.
+Productivity is higher, employees are more engaged, and having a greater degree of involvement in what’s going on in the company boosts morale.
 This leads to lower turnover – a massive problem with the Millennial workforce.
 Without this type of communication, employees are more likely to only show up for a paycheck, leave at the first signs of trouble, and do the bare minimum.
 However, when they understand the big picture and feel like a part of it, it gives meaning to their work.

 Having good internal communication practices also helps reduce misinformation and concerns when news comes out, or there are any internal or external crises.
 With news of every type available at the drop of a hat through social channels and other online sources today it is impossible to hide anything from employees, so the best practice is to control the messaging by getting ahead of what they may hear from other sources.
 Grapevine rumours can be devastating to morale.